yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

+# Infix Syntax Documentation for llvmexpr

 ## 1. Introduction

-The `exprutils` module implements a simple domain-specific language designed to be transpiled into postfix notation (Reverse Polish Notation) for use with VapourSynth's `llvmexpr` plugin.

 The language provides a familiar C-style infix syntax that supports variables, operators, user-defined functions, and special constructs for video processing.
 It is designed to be expressive and readable, abstracting away the complexities of writing raw postfix expressions.

+The infix transpiler supports two distinct execution models, corresponding to VapourSynth's `Expr` and `SingleExpr` functions.

+### 1.1. `Expr` Mode: Per-Pixel Execution

+This is the traditional model.
+The script is executed once for *every single pixel* of the output frame.
+It is ideal for standard image filtering, such as applying a brightness curve, combining clips, or spatial filtering.

+- **Key Characteristics:**
+    - Operates on a "current pixel" concept, with `$X` and `$Y` coordinates available.
+    - The final value assigned to the special `RESULT` variable is implicitly written to the current pixel's location.

+### 1.2. `SingleExpr` Mode: Per-Frame Execution

+This is a specialized model where the script is executed only *once for the entire frame*.
+This model is not suitable for general image processing but excels at tasks that require summarizing or distributing data across a frame, such as calculating average brightness or copying frame properties.

+- **Key Characteristics:**
+    - No "current pixel" concept; `$X` and `$Y` are unavailable.
+    - All output must be performed explicitly by writing to absolute pixel coordinates (`store()`) or by writing to frame properties (`set_prop()`).
+    - The special `RESULT` variable has no effect on the output frame.

 ## 2. Lexical Structure